Tsunami43/shanghai/ARCHITECTURE.md

 This document describes the architectural decisions, bounded contexts, and technical design of the Shanghai distributed database.

+> For the system-level overview (data flow, fault tolerance, performance), see
+> [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md).
+This document is the source of
+> truth for bounded contexts and the implementation-status table below.

 ## Table of Contents

 - [Overview](#overview)